haxetink/tink_streams/README.md

 There are many more functions defined on streams, but `forEach` is by far the most important one.
 As we see it accepts a handler for `Item` with a certain `Safety`.
 This is to allow us to differentiate ideal and real handlers (although we don't explicitly define them).
 A handler is a function that gets an item and then tells us how it has handled it.
 It can either `BackOff`, thus stopping iteration *before* that item, or `Finish` this stopping iteration *after* that item, it can `Resume` the iteration or - if it is a `Handler<Item, Error>` - it may `Fail`.

-Iteration can concluded for various reasons which are thus expressed in the `Conclusion` enum, which handles four cases:
+Iteration can be concluded for various reasons which are thus expressed in the `Conclusion` enum, which handles four cases:

 - `Halted`: the handler stopped the iteration.
 The `rest` then represent the remaining stream.
 So if the handler returns ` `BackOff` the first item of the remaining stream will be the last item the handler treated, otherwise it's all the items that would have been passed to the handler, had it not stopped.
 - `Clogged`: the handler raised an `error` and `at` is the remaining stream (including the item where the error was raised)